Fred Beir

 Frederick Edwin Beir (September 21, 1927 – June 3, 1980) was an American film and television actor.

-Biography
+He was best known for playing Larry Atwood in the American soap opera television series Days of Our Lives.

+Life and career

-Beir was born in Niagara Falls, New York, He began his career in 1950, appearing in the television series The Philco Television Playhouse.
-He also appeared on Broadway in The Terrible Swift Sword (1955).
-He continued to star or co-star in films and guest-star in television programs.
+Beir was born in Niagara Falls, New York.
+He began his screen career in 1950, appearing in the television series The Philco Television Playhouse.
+In 1952, he appeared in the television programs Hallmark Hall of Fame and The Web.
+During his screen career, he appeared in the stage play The Terrible Swift Sword in 1955.

-TV programs on which Beir appeared included The Odd Couple, Kolchak: The Night Stalker, The Andy Griffith Show, Gomer Pyle, U.S.M.C., The Outer Limits, Wagon Train, The Time Tunnel, Mission: Impossible, Mannix, The Six Million Dollar Man, Hawaii Five-O, The Rockford Files, Barnaby Jones, Man From Atlantis, Dallas and The Twilight Zone.
-He also starred and co-starred in films, such as The Violators, Assassination, Fort Courageous, Three Dollars of Lead, M.M.M.
+Later in his career, Beir guest-starred in numerous television prgrams The Odd Couple, Kolchak: The Night Stalker, The Andy Griffith Show, Gomer Pyle, U.S.M.C., The Outer Limits, Wagon Train, The Time Tunnel, Mission: Impossible, Mannix, The Six Million Dollar Man, Hawaii Five-O, The Rockford Files, Barnaby Jones, Man From Atlantis, Dallas and The Twilight Zone, He played Larry Atwood in the CBS soap opera television series Days of Our Lives, and played Keith Morrison in the NBC soap opera television series Another World.
+He also appeared in films such as The Violators, Assassination, Fort Courageous, Three Dollars of Lead, M.M.M.
 83 and The Organization.

-Beir's last screen appearance was in the TV series Lou Grant in 1980.
+Beir retired from acting in 1980, last appearing in the CBS drama television series Lou Grant.

+Death

 Beir died on June 3, 1980, of cancer in Los Angeles, California, at the age of 52.
 He was buried in Forest Lawn Memorial Park.